userdyk-github/userdyk-github.github.io/Study.md

 ## PHY05 : Solid state physics

-- <a href='https://userdyk-github.github.io/phy05/PHY05-.html'>Physics of Solids without Considering Micro- scopic Structure</a>
+- <a href='https://userdyk-github.github.io/phy05/PHY05-.html'>Physics of solids without considering micro- scopic Structure</a>
-- <a href='https://userdyk-github.github.io/phy05/PHY05-.html'>Structure of Materials</a>
+- <a href='https://userdyk-github.github.io/phy05/PHY05-.html'>Structure of materials</a>
-- <a href='https://userdyk-github.github.io/phy05/PHY05-.html'>Toy Models of Solids in One Dimension</a>
+- <a href='https://userdyk-github.github.io/phy05/PHY05-.html'>Toy models of solids in one dimension</a>
-- <a href='https://userdyk-github.github.io/phy05/PHY05-.html'>Geometry of Solids</a>
+- <a href='https://userdyk-github.github.io/phy05/PHY05-.html'>Geometry of solids</a>
-- <a href='https://userdyk-github.github.io/phy05/PHY05-.html'>Neutron and X-Ray Diffraction</a>
+- <a href='https://userdyk-github.github.io/phy05/PHY05-.html'>Neutron and X-Ray diffraction</a>
-- <a href='https://userdyk-github.github.io/phy05/PHY05-.html'>Electrons in Solids</a>
+- <a href='https://userdyk-github.github.io/phy05/PHY05-.html'>Electrons in solids</a>
-- <a href='https://userdyk-github.github.io/phy05/PHY05-.html'>Magnetism and Mean Field Theories</a>
+- <a href='https://userdyk-github.github.io/phy05/PHY05-.html'>Magnetism and mean field theories</a>

 ---

 ## PHY06 : Theory of relativity

-- <a href='https://userdyk-github.github.io/phy06/PHY06-.html'>The Orbits in General Relativity</a>
+- <a href='https://userdyk-github.github.io/phy06/PHY06-.html'>The orbits in general relativity</a>
-- <a href='https://userdyk-github.github.io/phy06/PHY06-.html'>Light Bending in the Gravitational Field</a>
+- <a href='https://userdyk-github.github.io/phy06/PHY06-.html'>Light bending in the gravitational field</a>
-- <a href='https://userdyk-github.github.io/phy06/PHY06-.html'>Einstein's Field Equations</a>
+- <a href='https://userdyk-github.github.io/phy06/PHY06-.html'>Einstein's field equations</a>
-- <a href='https://userdyk-github.github.io/phy06/PHY06-.html'>The Schwarzschild Solution</a>
+- <a href='https://userdyk-github.github.io/phy06/PHY06-.html'>The schwarzschild solution</a>
-- <a href='https://userdyk-github.github.io/phy06/PHY06-.html'>The Reissner–Nordstrom Solution for a Charged
+- <a href='https://userdyk-github.github.io/phy06/PHY06-.html'>The Reissner–Nordstrom solution for a charged
 Mass Point</a>

 ---